-CASAT Learning is offering a series (February 22, March 22, April 22 and May 24) that will explore topics related to sexual health in therapy with the goal to build and maintain competence in working with sexual health.
+CASAT Learning is offering a monthly consultation series that will explore topics related to sexual health in therapy with the goal to build and maintain competence in working with sexual health.
 These sessions will include case presentations, case studies, and discussion-based learning.
 Cases will include individual and relational concerns with a range of content including diversity, communication, consent, vulnerability, fragility (i.e., problems with sexual response cycle – desire, arousal, orgasm), “out of control” behavior, sexual configuration (think sexual orientation advanced), ethics, theory, transference/countertransference, and more.
 Participants are encouraged to bring cases and ask for emergent topics they would like to see covered.
 Beginning to advanced providers are welcome.
 This series is facilitated by Dr. Mary Minten, PhD, MFT, CST, LCADC

 Continuing Education Units: Each monthly session is approved for 1.5 CEUs by the following professional organizations: